ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 -   How to take existing architecture to the next level

-thanks folks this is the advanced VPC

-design and new capabilities for Amazon

-VPC session or in short we're going to

-be talking a little bit about how an

-Amazon VPC architecture looks like with

-all of the components that are involved

-but then we're going to be diving into

-all of the new features that have come

-out over the last 12 to 18 months

-so I met Lee with some a principal

-developer advocate over here for AWS and

 let's get rolling

 got a whole bunch of stuff to cover